mwilliamson/nope/README.rst

 several reasons:

-* This means the static typing has no effect at runtime, allowing Nope programs to be run directly as Python 3 programs with any extra dependencies or performance penalty.
+* This means the static typing has no effect at runtime, allowing Nope programs to be run directly as Python 3 programs without any extra dependencies or performance penalty.

 * A separate syntax can be used within the comments to succinctly express types,